MartinKuzma/go-trie/README.md

 # go-trie
-Go-Trie is small library implementing trie datastructure with additional skipping optimization.
-It tries to build skipping indexes in nodes to avoid unnecessary checks.
+Go-Trie is small library implementing trie datastructure for searching large quantities of strings in text with additional skipping optimization.
+It extracts information about words similar to KMP algorithm.
+This information is then used to determine how many characters we can skip ahead.

 It is not suitable for use-cases with small dictionary (or single word searches).
 Naive implementations might be much better in those cases! **Always measure!**

 # Installation